HasanAshab/aws-backup-ec2-terraform/blog-post.md

 # Automate EC2 Backups on AWS with Lambda, EventBridge, and Terraform

-*Stop losing sleep over manual backups.
-Here's how to build a bulletproof, serverless EC2 backup system that runs itself.*
+*Stop losing sleep over manual backups.*

----
+Here is how to set up **fully automated**, **cost-effective** EC2 backups using AWS _Lambda_, _EventBridge_, and _Terraform_ — no manual snapshots required.

+## Picture this:
-Picture this: It's 3 AM, your production server crashes, and you realize your last backup was... when exactly?
+It's 3 AM, your production server crashes, and you realize your last backup was... when exactly?
 We've all been there.
 Manual backups are like flossing – everyone knows they should do it, but somehow it never happens consistently.

-Today, I'll show you how to build a completely automated EC2 backup system using AWS Lambda, EventBridge, and Terraform.
+Today, I'll show you how to build a completely automated EC2 backup system.
 By the end of this guide, you'll have a system that:

 - Backs up your EC2 instances every night automatically
 - Cleans up old snapshots to save costs